tcottrell321/Data-Analytics-Portfolio/README.md

 My unique skill is moving fluidly between business leaders, software developers, and customers to seek out and interpret relevant data and put that data into actionable improvements - be it products, processes, or services to better serve customers.

-Although currently, I best identify as a Busines Data Analyst, I’ve conducted similar work under the following titles:
+Although currently, I best identify as a Business Data Analyst, I’ve conducted similar work under the following titles:

 - Business Intelligence Analyst
 -	Program Manager